reswitched/reswitched.github.io/_posts/2018-01-05-Building-RetroArch.md

 file as well as the `fs.squashfs` files before rebuilding.

 Troubleshooting:
-- I'm getting an error `ld.lld-5.0: error: libretro_switch.a(libretro.o) is incompatible with version_git.o
+- I'm getting an error `ld.lld-5.0: error: libretro_switch.a(libretro.o) is incompatible with version_git.o`
-Makefile.switch:57: recipe for target 'retroarch_switch.nro.so' failed`?

   This means that you probably didn't build `libtransistor-snes9x2010` properly.
 Go back and ensure you build it with the correct platform.
 Then re-copy the `libretro_switch.a` file into the `libtransistor-retroarch` folder.

 - I'm getting an error `No rule to make target 'libretro_switch.a', needed by 'retroarch_switch.nro.so'.
-Stop.`?
+Stop.`.

   This happens when you are missing the `libretro_switch.a` file from the `libtransistor-retroarch` folder.

-- I'm getting the error `[ERROR] Could not read content file "what".` when I run it with PegaSwitch?
-This happens when the rom file hasn't been properly attached.
-Make sure that your rom file is named `what` in the fs directory.
-Delete both the `retroarch_switch.nro` file as well as the `fs.squashfs` files before rebuilding.
+- I'm getting an error `No rule to make target 'fs/', needed by 'fs.squashfs'.
+Stop.`.

+  This happens because your `fs` folder is empty.
+You need to put at least one ROM in there for RetroArch to compile properly.

 ## Where to go from here: